python-eel/Eel/README.md

 This will start a webserver on the default settings (http://localhost:8000) and open a browser to http://localhost:8000/index.html.

-If Chrome is installed then by default it will open in Chrome in App Mode (with the `--app` cmdline flag), regardless of what the OS's default browser is.
-It is possible to override this behaviour.
+If Chrome or Chromium is installed then by default it will open in that in App Mode (with the `--app` cmdline flag), regardless of what the OS's default browser is set to (it is possible to override this behaviour).

 #### Exposing functions